 4.3 TAR – OIP will prepare the FAU Travel Authorization Request, TAR, for the program leader and other FAU teaching staff prior to travel.
 The TAR certifies that the Program Leaders are on official university business for insurance and legal purposes.
 The Program Leader will be able to obtain a travel advance of the money encumbered by the TAR equal to 80% for personal expenses and 100% for student expenses.
 The travel advance will be direct deposited into the program leader’s bank account 10 days prior to the date of travel.
 (Program leaders of short study tours managed by their college will work on TARs with their college financial offices.)

 4.4 Travel Arrangements – The Program Leader is responsible for making appropriate arrangements for his/her travel and the group excursions.
 Staff at OIP will provide assistance.
 Program leaders should note that it is not required that FAU’s campus travel agency make the travel arrangements for their personal travel, but they should be consulted on the planned travel itinerary for a quote.
 Many SAPs use more specialized student travel agencies.
 Travel agencies that specialize in student overseas travel are www.studentuniverse.com and www.statravel.com .

 V. AVAILABLE FORMS (in PDF format)

-Note: You will need Adobe Acrobat to view, print and save these forms.
+Note: You will need Adobe Acrobat to view, print and save the Study Abroad Proposal Forms.